Ancient Cultures of the North Coast

 Túcume

 North of Sipan, sits an area known as Túcume—a 540-acre site containing 26 major adobe pyramids and platforms built by the Sican.
+Constructed on a plain around La Raya Mountain, the site was originally settled around 800 AD.

 It continued under Sican control until 1350 AD, likely occupied by successive Chimor and Inca populations in years thereafter.
 Like Chan Chan, this area is crisscrossed by scores of ancient irrigation canals.

-Getting to Trujillo
+What to do Trujillo

 Trujillo can be reached by air from Lima in just over an hour.
 Flights from the capital reach Chiclayo in about 90 minutes.